Overview of Office on Demand in Office 2013

 Office on Demand uses Click-to-Run streaming technology to deliver Office 2013 on demand to a Windows 7 or Windows 8 computer that connects to the Office 365 service.
-A user can access Office on Demand through SkyDrive Pro in Office 365 and also at Office Customer Preview FAQ in the “Using the Preview” section.
+A user can access Office on Demand through OneDrive for Business in Office 365.
 An Office 2013 application, such as Word, Excel, or PowerPoint, is streamed to the computer and can be used before the application is completely downloaded.
 A user can start to use an Office on Demand application within 30 seconds of the initial streaming of the application.

 Downloading Office on Demand is an excellent way to train users on the new Office user interface and features without requiring that you fully deploy Office 2013.
 You do not have to grant administrative credentials to users, because users do not have to be local administrators on their computers to be able to use Office on Demand.

 This article is part of the Content roadmap for deploying Office 365 ProPlus for IT Professionals.
 It applies to Office 365 ProPlus.|

 Are you looking for help with installing Office with Office 365?
 You may be looking for Get started with Office 365 and Install Office with Office 365, which will help you learn how to set up and use Office 365 on your computer, phone, and tablet.

 Office on Demand is available for Word, Excel, PowerPoint, Access, Publisher,Project, and Visio.

 Office on Demand is not available for Lync, OneNote, or Outlook.